dteklavya/kodeKloud-level-3-kubernetes/deploy-guestbook-app-on-k8/Problem.md

 FRONT END TIER

-1. Create a deployment named frontend.
+1. Create a deployment named `frontend`.

     a.)
-Replicas count should be 3.
+Replicas count should be `3`.

     b.)
-Container name should be php-redis-xfusion and it should use gcr.io/google-samples/gb-frontend@sha256:cbc8ef4b0a2d0b95965e0e7dc8938c270ea98e34ec9d60ea64b2d5f2df2dfbbf image.
+Container name should be `php-redis-xfusion` and it should use `gcr.io/google-samples/gb-frontend@sha256:cbc8ef4b0a2d0b95965e0e7dc8938c270ea98e34ec9d60ea64b2d5f2df2dfbbf` image.

     c.)
-Request resources as CPU should be 100m and Memory should be 100Mi.
+Request resources as CPU should be `100m` and Memory should be `100Mi`.

     d.)
-Define an environment variable named as GET_HOSTS_FROM and its value should be dns.
+Define an environment variable named as `GET_HOSTS_FROM` and its value should be `dns`.

     e.)
-Container port should be 80.
+Container port should be `80`.
     ```
     apiVersion: apps/v1
     kind: Deployment